Ultimate 40-point Blog Checklist For Writing a perfect Post

 When you put your pen to paper (well, finger to a keyboard!), think – who are you writing for?
 Is your blog piece for masses or a niche segment, caters to a particular industry vertical or age group?
 What do you want your audience to think, learn, or assume after reading your blog?
 Keeping your audience in mind allows you to better structure your blog and decide what to include in it.

-How to write a blog with audience in mind.
-In the image a person talking to its audience.
+In the image, a person is talking to its audience.

 2. Think of a story to narrate